lawrennd/old_talks/slides/2016-07-01-data-science-challenges.md

 ## Free Will

-*  what does it mean if a computer can predict our individual behavior better than we ourselves can?
+*  What does it mean if a computer can predict our individual behavior better than we ourselves can?

 ---